SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/word-formation/*-lexcreation.md

 ## nonmorphological

-»⟮Nonmorphological lexcreation⟯« (my term) is ⟮＿lexcreation＿⟯ that does not consider morphemes.
+»⟮Nonmorphological lexcreation⟯« (my term) is ⟮＿lexcreation＿⟯ that ⟮does not consider ＿morphemes＿⟯.

 ### abbreviation